 What Is Whole Foods and Plant Based Diet?

 WFPB diet is basically eating fruits and vegetables as it is with minimum processing.
 In short, you are supposed to eat unprocessed and fresh whole foods and plants.
 A lot of people are relying onto processed variants just because they can lie on their kitchen cabinets for months without spoiling.
 For example, using canned tomato puree instead of fresh tomatoes.
-This diet requires you to consume a natural form of foods with zero preservatives.
+This diet requires you to consume a natural foods with zero preservatives.
 If we look at vegans and vegetarians we have so many food products on the shelves which are processed.
 For example, a homemade chutney is more nutrient-dense than ketchup or even chutney from the supermarket shelves.

 Benefits of Whole Foods and Plant Based Diet

-“If something doesn’t stay fresh on your kitchen bench, how can it stay fresh on supermarket shelves”?- Swati Bathwal
+“If something doesn’t stay fresh on your kitchen bench, how can it stay fresh on supermarket shelves”- Swati Bathwal

 These are some of the chronic diseases that affect the quality of life and lifespan.
 While there are numerous causes of each of these diseases, poor nutrition is common amongst all.
 Not taking care of what’s on your plate can bring you a step closer to diseases.
 You may not be able to live healthily if you happen to get affected by these.
 The whole foods and plant-based diet help in improving the intake and absorption of nutrients in the body that helps in keeping diseases at bay.
 The unprocessed foods which are organic or closer proximity to where it’s grown or is local assists in better absorption.